TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 23/Isaiah 23.5.md

 ---

-When the report cometh to Egypt, they shall be sorely pained at the report of Tyre.
+When the report comes to Egypt, they will be in anguish at the report of Tyre.